 - Money plant

 We spend a ridiculous amount of time sitting down every day, and research shows that it’s killing us in pretty much every way possible.
-Having ergonomic furniture helps staff to be comfortable and more likely to move around (rather than being stiff and having a sore back).
+Having ergonomic furniture helps employees to be comfortable and more likely to move around (rather than being stiff and having a sore back).
 According to the Occupational Safety and Health Administration, 86 percent of workers experience some discomfort from office furniture, so chances are this is an area you could improve.

 I must admit, this is an area I have learnt to appreciate more.
 I always viewed art as a bit of a wishy-washy thing that doesn’t really have a tangible value.
 The reality though, is that the arts contribute to a significant portion of the GDP in Australia ($86 Billion in fact), which is ahead of the transport industry.
-Having art at your workplace shows what your culture is like, what your company values, and whether you care about the way your staff feel.
-In a survey conducted by the Business Committee for the Arts and the International Association of Professional Art Advisors of more than 800 staff of 32 companies that displayed art in the workplace:
+Having art at your workplace shows what your culture is like, what your company values, and whether you care about the way your employees feel.
+In a survey conducted by the Business Committee for the Arts and the International Association of Professional Art Advisors of more than 800 employees of 32 companies that displayed art in the workplace:

 - 94% agreed it enhances the work environment.